zeeguu/web/README_Firefox.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Building from Source for Firefox

-This additional README file is required when uploading the extension to Firefox.
+This additional README file is required when uploading the extension to Firefox.f

-## reguires  npm: "^8.5.1",
+## requires  npm: "^8.5.1",
 https://nodejs.org/en/download/

-## Available Scripts
+## Building from Sources

-In the project directory, you can run:
+In the project directory run:

-### `npm install`
+### `npm run installAllDependencies`

 This command installs a package and any packages that it depends on.

-## `npm run installZeeguu`

-This command runs 'npm install' inside of the src/zeeguu-react folder.

 ### `npm run buildFirefox`

 Builds the app for Firefox production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.

+# Note
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).